beartype/beartype/README.rst

    True

 We've verified that ``@beartype`` reduces to the identity decorator when decorating unannotated callables.
-That's but the tip of the iceberg, though.
-``@beartype`` unconditionally reduces to a noop when:
+That's but the tip of the efficiency iceberg, though. ``@beartype`` unconditionally reduces to a noop when:

 * The decorated callable is itself decorated by the `PEP 484`_-compliant `@typing.no_type_check`_ decorator.